Top 5 Google Ads Best Practices for 2026

 With the new types of campaigns we run these days, the question has expanded.
 In addition to keywords, look at their entire journey: the websites they visit, their social media discussions, and more.

-In light of new match types, you have to either:
+In light of new match types and Google AI’s expanded influence, you have to either:

 to ensure your ads don’t show up for the wrong keywords.
 Your best (and simplest) ward against losing conversions is strengthening your account-level negative keywords list.